-2017, for general habitat conditions, to inventory the species of vegetation and habitat cover-types on-site, to conduct a cover-object search for amphibians and to make opportunistic observations of wildlife species that frequent the site.
+The Project Site was inspected on September 14, 2015, October 17, 2016, and April 21, 2017, for general habitat conditions, to inventory the species of vegetation and habitat cover-types on-site, to conduct a cover-object search for amphibians and to make opportunistic observations of wildlife species that frequent the Sitesite.
 In addition, information was collected from published sources and databases of plant and animal species occurrence, including the NYS Breeding Bird Atlas Project, "Checklist of Amphibians, Reptiles, Birds and Mammals of New York State,"- New York State Department of Environmental Conservation NYSDEC, U.S. Fish and Wildlife Service (FWS) IPac records, and the NYS Natural Heritage Program (NHP) database (see DEIS Appendix E).

 The Proposed Project design is sensitive to the retention of the property's green space.
-As such, it will result in the protection and preservation of 40 percent of the mature trees on the site.
-A significant portion of the wooded periphery of the site to the north and east will remain undisturbed as well as a portion of the wooded steep slopes on the western-central portion of the site.
-In addition, no trees will be removed within the 100foot buffer zone of the onsite wetlands.
+As such, it will result in the protection and preservation of 40 percent of the mature trees on the Sitesite.
+A significant portion of the wooded periphery of the Sitesite to the north and east will remain undisturbed as well as a portion of the wooded steep slopes on the western-central portion of the Sitesite.
+In addition, no trees will be removed within the 100-foot buffer zone of the onsite wetlands.

-Retention of the wooded areas will help to continue to provide wildlife habitat and add to the site's visual appeal.
+Retention of the wooded areas will help to continue to provide wildlife habitat and add to the Sitesite's visual appeal.